anartisticengineer/GlitchFX3/README.md

 <section>
     <h3>Setup</h3>
     <div>
-        This project is intended for use with Python 3 and assumes some prior knowledge.
+        This project is intended for use with Python 3 and assumes prior knowledge.
     </div>
 </section>
 <section>